Configure SSL for the Cluster¶

 .auth/cert.key- the certificate private key

-It will then set the following values automatically when updating the cluster configuration:
+It then sets the following values automatically when updating the cluster configuration:

 SSL_CERTIFICATE_FILE: file:///path/to/current/dir/.auth/cert.pem SSL_KEY_FILE: file:///path/to/current/dir/.auth/cert.key